Sparkle-Biswas/Budgit/README.md

 Sign in using the details below!

-username: new_person\n
-password: New_person05&
+username: new_person | password: New_person05&

 This was a group project.
 I was responsible for the front end of this application.
 Hope you like it!

-Created using Next.js, Reactstrap, Material UI, and MongoDB Additional Libraries Used: Chart.js, CSS Animations, Ably
+Created using Next.js, Reactstrap, Material UI, and MongoDB | Additional Libraries Used: Chart.js, CSS Animations, Ably